Mac OS X 10.4 “Tiger” (2005)

 Mac OS X 10.6 “Snow Leopard” (2009)

-Snow Leopard was the Mac’s first Intel-only release, dropping PowerPC support entirely.
+Snow Leopard was the Mac’s first Intel-only release, dropping support for PowerPC machines.
 It was billed by Apple as a maintenance upgrade to Leopard: no major features, just under-the-hood improvements.
 Underscoring Apple’s desire to get users to move to this release, the usual $129 price was dropped to $29.

 Features and benefits are evolutionary.
 The Finder (finally) gets rewritten as a Cocoa app, MS Exchange Support is added to Mail, and the trackpad comes to desktop Macs.
 The full suite of iLife apps gets prime placement in the Dock, along with the new (and surprisingly controversial) iTunes icon.

 Noticeably different to longterm Mac users is how the filesystem continues to get deprecated relative to search: the boot disk (internal hard drive) no longer appears on the desktop by default.
-And more changes for oldtimers: with the loss of the Rosetta PowerPC-emulation layer in Lion, Snow Leopard will be the final OS which can run Carbonized Mac OS 9 applications or early Power-PC code.
+And of interest to long time Mac users, Snow Leopard was the final OS X release that can run Power-PC software on Intel Macs (thanks to Rosetta).
+That makes this version a milestone for backwards compatibility.

-Snow Leopard is a very capable, comprehensive release which has powered the Mac’s strongest period of growth ever.
+Snow Leopard was a very capable, comprehensive release which powered the Mac’s strongest period of growth to date.
 Under Lion, among other changes, search becomes the primary way the Finder encourages you to interact with your system, and browsing hard drives becomes secondary.
 Apple has been trying to kill off the filesystem for years, have they finally succeeded? iOS leads the way.